Situation on September 1st 2023 (index 944.43)

 Remuneration of pupils and students employed during the school holidays

-The remuneration of the pupil or student may not be less than 80% of the minimum social wage.
-At index 921.40 the student is entitled to the minimum amounts listed in the table below, graduated due to age.
+The remuneration of the pupil or student may not be less than 80% of the minimum social wage for unqualified workers.
+At index 944.43 the student is entitled to the minimum amounts listed in the table below, graduated due to age.

 |Monthly rate||Hourly rate|